-Check out the five breathing exercises for anxiety below!
+Check out the four breathing exercises for anxiety below!

 DISCLAIMER: Deep breathing exercises may not always be helpful, especially if you have a generalized anxiety disorder.
 You should not rely on this information as a substitute for, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.

 # 1 – RELAX – Breathing exercise #1 | Kati Morton

 # 2 – Breathing Exercise for Anxiety, Relaxation, and Stress Relief | 5 Minutes W/ Meditation Music

 # 4 – Calm Breathe Bubble | Breathing Exercise [30 sec]